-Table 49 : RHNA Allocatio n by Household Income (2021-2 029) Above Moderate Moderate Low Very Low Total 4,967 1,527 1,249 1,864 9,607 Nute The Officience DUNA of the second structure data the structure of 6
+Table 49 : RHNA Allocatio on by Household Income (2021-20 029)

+Above Moderate Moderate Low Very Low Total

+4,967 1,527 1,249 1,864 9,607

 Note: The City has a RHNA allocation of 1,864 very low income units (inclusive of extremely low income units).
 Pursuant to State law (AB 2634), the City must project the number of extremely low income housing needs based on Census income distribution or assume 50% of the very low income units as extremely low.
 Therefore, the City's very low income RHNA is split into 932 extremely low and 932 very low income units.
 However, for the purpose of identifying adequate sites for the RHNA, no separating accounting is required.